opencasestudies/website-ocs-source/content/home/about.md

  css_class = ""
 +++

-# The OCS project
+## What is the Open Case Studies (OCS) project?

+The Open Case Studies project is an educational resource that educators can use in the classroom to teach students how to effectively derive knowledge from data in real-world challenges.

 ## What problem are we addressing?

-An increase in demand for gateway training in statistics, biostatistics, and data science has led to changes in curriculum, specifically an increase in computing.
-While this has led to more applied courses, students still struggle with effectively deriving knowledge from data.
-This is primarily because (i) these courses frequently fail to frame the lectures around a real-world application; (ii) quantitative methods are typically illustrated with an unrealistically clean data set that fits the assumptions of the method in an equally unrealistic way.
-When students use this approach to solve problems in the real-world, they are unable to identify the most appropriate methodological approach when it is not spoon fed.
+Despite unprecedented and growing interest in data science on campuses, there are few courses and course materials that provide meaningful opportunity for students to learn about real-world challenges.
+Most courses frequently fail to frame the lectures around a real-world application and provide unrealistically clean data sets that fit the assumptions of the methods in an unrealistic way.
+The result is that students are left unable to effectively analyze data and solve real-world challenges outside of the classroom.

 ## Problems with previously suggested solutions